splresearch/pocdart/README.md

 update_cron.R continuously updates local redcap data for up to date reports, survey completions, etc. If using a database to populate new patients, this can also be edited to check and add new patients.

-### Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [REDCap](https://www.project-redcap.org/) - Survey creation and database